juri/tui-fuzzy-finder/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

 `tui-fuzzy-finder` is a [fzf] style text UI fuzzy finder library in Swift.
-It lists the contents of a asynchronous stream in the terminal, one item per line.
+It lists the contents of an asynchronous stream in the terminal, one item per line.
 The user can select one or multiple items from the list and use fuzzy search to filter the list, and when they press return, `tui-fuzzy-finder` returns the list of the selected items.